-Determination of fair value measurement principles
+Fair value measurement principles

 'Fair value' is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

 The Fund's investment in the Subsidiary is valued based on the audited net asset value ("NAV") of the Subsidiary.